AhmadShalein/data-structures-and-algorithms/python/code_challenges/linked-list/README.md

 * Define a method called insert before which takes any value as an argument and adds a new node with the given new value immediately before the first node that has the value.

 * Define a method called insert after which takes any value as an argument and adds a new node with the given new value immediately after the first node that has the value specified.

+# Code Challenge 7:

+## Linked List kth

+* Define a method called append which takes any value as an argument a number, k, as a parameter.

+* Define a method called kth which takes any value as an argument and Return the node’s value that is k places from the tail of the linked list.